qw-ctf/ctf-outside/README.md

 This is a Quake port of the Unreal Tournament 4 map CTF-Outside, which was the prototype for the final map CTF-Titanpass.
 The map is intended to be played with the [KTX](https://github.com/QW-Group/ktx) setting `k_ctf_based_spawn` set to `1`, and might perhaps be even more interesting without hook enabled.

+## Status

+Still work in progress.
+More texturing, more entities, some final touches on brushes.

 ## Porting